Jacques-Philippe/vInc/README.md

 See [the following readme](https://classic.yarnpkg.com/en/package/lint-staged)

-# How the executable was made
+# How the executable binary was made

+We use `ncc` to compile the application into a single .js file.
+We then use `nexe` to create an executable binary.

+# How the node package was made

 We use `yarn pack`, which really is just `npm pack`.
 You can find more documentation about this process [here](https://docs.npmjs.com/cli/v8/using-npm/developers#what-is-a-package)
 As such, any files which are meant to be excluded from the build are specified in our `.npmignore` file.